-With iOS 13, Reminders gets a fresh new interface, new organizational features, smart lists, a new quick toolbar, and the ability to add photos, web links, and documents.
-But some users report problems with syncing notes, missing lists, deleted reminders, list names reverting to defaults, wrong dates and times, and other syncing issues.
-One entry on Apple’s Twitter support account reads: “Please fix reminders already!
-It’s a complete mess.
-I haven’t been able to access my reminders since updating to iOS 13.
-Updated my iPhone to 13.1.1 and made it [worse]. http://iCloud.com won’t even show my reminders [anymore].”
+With iOS 13, Reminders got a fresh new interface, new organizational features, smart lists, a new quick toolbar, and the ability to add photos, weblinks, and documents.
+But some users reported problems with syncing notes, missing lists, deleted reminders, list names reverting to defaults, wrong dates and times, and other syncing issues.

-Apple acknowledges that Reminders won’t sync properly unless all your devices are running the latest software, including your Mac, whose upcoming macOS Catalina is still in beta.
+Apple acknowledged that Reminders wouldn’t sync properly unless all your devices were running the latest software, including your Mac.
 According to Apple, “Upgraded reminders aren’t compatible with earlier versions of iOS and macOS.
 If you upgrade your reminders on your iPhone with iOS 13, your iPad and Mac using the same iCloud account can’t access your reminders until iPadOS and macOS 10.15 Catalina are available.”
 Apple says you’ll be able to access your complete Reminders on iCloud.com and also allows users running iOS 13 to delay a full upgrade of Reminders until after macOS Catalina is released.
-Here’s how to stay out of Reminders trouble if you are a user.
+Here’s how users can stay out of Reminders trouble.

-- Connected your device to the internet before you open the Reminders app for the first time after updating to iOS 13.
+- Connect your device to the internet before you open the Reminders app for the first time after updating to iOS 13.

 - Upon launching the app, a Welcome to Reminders screen may offer some users an option to upgrade the app now or later.
 Reminders will also give you information about shared Reminders lists or other devices you need to upgrade.